kanidm/kanidm/kanidm_book/src/installing_the_server.md

     docker pull kanidm/server:latest
     docker pull kanidm/radius:latest

+If you wish to use an x86\_64 cpu-optimised version, you should use:

+    docker pull kanidm/server:x86_64_latest

+You may need to adjust your example commands throughout this document to suit.

 There are a number of configuration steps you must perform before you can run this container.

 ## System Requirements

 ### CPU

-You must have a CPU that is from 2013 or newer (Haswell, Ryzen).
+If you are using the cpu-optimised version, you must have a CPU that is from 2013 or newer (Haswell, Ryzen).
 This is due to the usage of SIMD for a number of internal components.

 Older or unsupported CPU's may raise a SIGIL (Illegal Instruction) on hardware that is not supported by the project.

+In this case, you should use the standard server:latest image.

 ### Memory